karolhrdina/zm-alert/README.md

 * assets - optional - rule will be applied to assets explicitly listed here
 * models - optional - rule will be applied to assets of listed model or part number (see extended attribute model and device.part)
+* types - optional - rule will be applied to asset of listed type or subtype
 * evaluation - mandatory - Lua code for producing alert.

 You can combine assets, groups and models in one rule.